Son of U.S. soldier left behind in Vietnam helps other 'Amerasians' reunite with families

 Since 2013, Miller has helped 15 families reconnect.
 “Every time I see a family connect, I feel the same.
 I am so happy for them, like finding my own family, my own dad,” said Miller.
 “Every time I see them I think of my dad.”

 In the last year, Jimmy Miller has helped connect a family in Yakima, Washington, with their long lost daughter and sister in Tra Vinh, Vietnam.
-See their full story on Dateline, June 17, 2018 and on nbc.com/Dateline.
+See their full story on Dateline, June 17, 2018, at 7/6c and on nbc.com/Dateline.

 Follow NBC Asian America on Facebook, Twitter, Instagram and Tumblr.

-Note: CORRECTION (June 15, 2018, 4:46 p.m.
-ET): An earlier version of this article misstated the year Miller was granted permission to immigrate to the U.S. It was 1989, not 1998.